 Do you know who’s running the show at the Washington State Genealogical Society?
-Did you know we have an Executive Committee, six standing committee chairs and three appointed non-elected officers?
+Did you know we have a five-member Executive Committee and four standing committee chairs?
 Who are all these people?
 In the coming months, we’ll introduce them to you, so you can say “hi” the next time you see them.

 In today’s “Meet the Board” series, we’re introducing you to Kathy Sizer.
-Kathy lives in Granger (Yakima County) and is WSGS’s Membership Chair.
+Kathy lives in Granger (Yakima County) and is WSGS’s President.
 She has been a member of the WSGS since 2011.
-She is also a member of the Yakima Valley Genealogical Society where she has been president, vice president and hospitality chair.
+She is also a member of the Yakima Valley Genealogical Society where she has been president, vice president, recording secretary, hospitality chair and current treasurer.

-Kathleen Louise was born in Oakland, California in 1951 to August Edward and Vivian Jane (Washburn) Weedle.
+Kathleen Louise was born in Oakland, California in 1951 to August Edward and Vivian Jane (Washburn) Weddle.
 Her mother liked the name Kathleen (as did approximately one million other mothers at the time), but when she told her husband, he said he did too as his former fiance’s name was Kathleen.
 Horrified, Kathy’s mother said they needed to pick another name, to which her husband replied, “I didn’t marry her.
 I married YOU, didn’t I?”
-Years later, Kathy’s mother met Kathleen and they became good friends until Kathleen died of cancer.

-Even though her DNA ancestry says she’s only 36 percent English, Kathy’s ancestors come from England, Germany, Switzerland, the Netherlands, Scotland, and Ireland.
+Even though her DNA ancestry says she’s only 36 percent English, Kathy’s ancestors come from England, Germany, Switzerland, the Netherlands, Scotland, Arabic and Ireland.
 She has been lucky enough to travel to England and Scotland to see where her grandmother’s family was from.
-She’s also got Polynesian ancestry on her mother’s side, but is still searching for that ancestor.
 A genealogist’s work is never done!

 Kathy has quite a few interesting characters in her ancestry.
 Her distant grandmother, Sarah Lord Wilson of Andover, Massachusetts, and daughter Sarah Wilson Preston (also Kathy’s grandmother) were imprisoned for witchcraft, but released when the community began to realize the awful practice of imprisoning (or worse) was wrong.
-Kathy also has a great grandmother who was governess to Louis Comfort Tiffany, the famous glass maker.
+Kathy also has a great grandmother, Marie R. Cornioley, who was governess to Louis Comfort Tiffany, the famous glass maker.
 And what about John Billington, her distant grandfather, who came over on the Mayflower and was the first man in the Plymouth Colony to hang for killing a man?
 True story.

 When not searching for her ancestors, Kathy enjoys gardening, travel and reading.
-She and her husband, who sometimes calls her “Louie,” have four grown children and seven grandchildren.
-Two of their sons are adopted from India and have done their DNA and have English and Irish blood (Queen Victoria and her British Empire most likely came into play).”
+She has four grown children and seven grandchildren.
+“Her two sons are adopted from India and have done their DNA and have English and Irish blood (Queen Victoria and her British Empire most likely came into play).”

 A few more interesting tidbits about Kathy: